ros2/design/articles/050_ros_rpc_design.md

 ### ROS Preemptible RPC API

-The ROS preemptible RPC API will extend the Asynchronous API to enable preemption of an RPC in progress using a user identifier (UID).
+The ROS preemptible RPC API will extend the Asynchronous API to enable preemption of an RPC in progress using a unique identifier (UID).
 This UID will be provided by the initial request method.

 ### ROS Action RPC API (Not Affecting RPC Protocol)